 I wanted to let you know that your dog misses you when you are away and he tends to bark quite a bit until you return home.
 I am an animal lover also, and I wanted you to know he misses you.

-I was wondering if it would be possible to keep them indoors when you’re away.
-While the occasional barking is understandable, it has become somewhat of a regular thing occurance.
+I was wondering if it would be possible to keep him indoors when you’re away.
+While the occasional barking is understandable, it has become somewhat of a regular occurrence.

 Anyways, I hope you’re well and please let me know if I can help out in any way.